-A lot of folks sing the praises of cast iron, but I only like it for a few things: frying chicken or pan searing a steak, for example.
+A lot of folks sing the praises of cast iron, but it's mostly good for just a few specific tasks: frying chicken, pan searing a steak, and oven braising and baking.

 But more importantly, cast iron does not distribute heat rapidly or evenly.
-You see, cast iron is a very rough, brittle substance.
+You see, cast iron is a very rough, very brittle material.
 Because of this, heat passes through it kind of in fits and starts.
 It takes a long time to heat evenly and all over.

 For induction cooktops in particular, this can cause big problems.
 This is because induction heats SO much faster than gas or electric, so the cast iron has a hard time keeping up.
 And also, the weight and roughness of the cast iron creates the need for great care to not scratch or crack the glass cooktop.

 Also, most modern cast iron is not made the "old" way.
 Antique cast iron is much smoother and heats more evenly (though still slowly).
-If you want this in modern cast iron, you have to pay for it--prices are similar to top-of-the-line clad stainless.
-(And you still have all the other issues: heaviness, bulkiness, and mediocre heat distribution--not terrible, no, but not as good as aluminum or copper.)
+So while modern cast iron is good for these specific tasks, its primary good feature is that it's cheap.

 Not all of it, though.
-Some companies are trying to revive the old-school method of producing cast iron cookware: Finex, a Portland-based company, is one of them--but those pans cost as much as a high-end clad stainless pan, and I don't really care for their octagonal shape.
+Some companies are trying to revive the old-school method of producing cast iron cookware: Finex, a Portland-based company, is one of them--but those pans cost as much as a (very) high-end clad stainless pan!
 (Check out their 10-inch skillet on Amazon.)